| bank of england banknote news |

 now depicted on the reverse of the New £20 pound banknote

-John Swanwick Bradbury, Norman Fenwick Warren Fisher, Charles Jewson, Abraham Newland, Henry Hase, Thomas Rippon, Mathew Marshall, William Miller, George Forbes, Frank May, Horace George Bowen, John Gordon Nairne, Ernest Musgrave Harvey, Cyril Patrick Mahon, Basil Gage Catterns, Kenneth Oswald Peppiatt, Percival Spencer Beale, Lessley Kenneth O'Brien, Jasper Quintus Hollom, John Standish Fforde, John Branwyn Page, David Henry Fitzroy Somerset, George Malcolm Gill, Graham Edward Alfred Kentfield, Merlyn Vivienne Lowther, Andrew John Bailey
+John Swanwick Bradbury, Norman Fenwick Warren Fisher, Charles Jewson, Abraham Newland, Henry Hase, Thomas Rippon, Mathew Marshall, William Miller, George Forbes, Frank May, Horace George Bowen, John Gordon Nairne, Ernest Musgrave Harvey, Cyril Patrick Mahon, Basil Gage Catterns, Kenneth Oswald Peppiatt, Percival Spencer Beale, Leslie Kenneth O'Brien, Jasper Quintus Hollom, John Standish Fforde, John Brangwyn Page, David Henry Fitzroy Somerset, George Malcolm Gill, Graham Edward Alfred Kentfield, Merlyn Vivienne Lowther, Andrew John Bailey, Chris Salmon

 Bradbury Fisher White Fiver Ten shilling note Error notes Specialist banknote dealer